sreeram2506/devTinder/tasks.md

 - Order of the routes matter a lot.
 - Install Postman app and make a workspace/collection  -> test api call
 - Write logic to handle GET, POST, PATCH, DELETE API Calls and test them on postman
+- Explore routiong ex: use of ?, +, (), * in the routes
+- Use of regex in routes /a/, /.*sly$/
+- Reading the query params in the routes
+- Reading the dynamic routes

+- Multiple ROute handlers - Play with the code
+- next()
+- next function and errors along with res.send()
+- app.use("/route", rH, [rH2,rH3], rH4, rH5);